mojahma/readme-template-git-commands/README.md

   ### Challenge faced

-  * I had problems but the git documentation came to the resque
+  * I had problems but the git documentation came to the rescue